vercel/swr/README.md

 - `error`: error thrown by `fetcher` (or undefined)
 - `isValidating`: if there's a request or revalidation loading
 - `revalidate`: function to trigger the validation manually
+- `mutate`: function to mutate the cached data

 #### Options